5 Minute HelpDesk – How to Back Up and Migrate Bookmarks to a Different Web browser?

 To exports Bookmarks in Microsoft Edge

-- Select the “Favorites” menu from the drop-down list
+• Select the “Favourite” menu from the drop-down list

-- Click on “Manage Favorites” button (Short cut to open Manage Favorites: Ctrl+Shift+O)
+• Click on “Manage Favourite” button (Short cut to open Manage Favourite: Ctrl+Shift+O)

-- The Favorites bar page will be displayed.
+• The Favourites bar page will be displayed.

-- Click on the three-dot menu and select “Export favorites”
+• Click on the three-dot menu and select “Export favourite”

 To import the bookmarks